wesleygomersall/QAA/notes.md

 Run `FastQC` on trimmed data.
 Comment on differences between the trimmed and untrimmed data.
 Include any figures needed to support your conclusions.

 # Part 3

-10. Install sofware (record details in lab notebook!!!).
-In your QAA environment, use conda to install:
+In QAA environment install:
-    - star
+- `star`
-    - numpy
+- `numpy`
-    - matplotlib
+- `matplotlib`
-    - htseq
+- `htseq`

-11. Find publicly available mouse genome fasta files (Ensemble release 112) and generate an alignment database from them.
-Align the reads to your mouse genomic database using a splice-aware aligner.
-Use the settings specified in PS8 from Bi621.
+Download mouse genome fasta files from Ensemble release 112.
+Generate an alignment database from them.
+Align the rease to the mouse genomic databse using a splice-aware aligner.
+Use the settings specified in PS9 from Bi 621.

-  > [!IMPORTANT]
-  > You will need to use gene models to perform splice-aware alignment, see PS8 from Bi621.
+See gene models from PS8.
+Necessary to perform splice-aware alignment.

-12. Using your script from PS8 in Bi621, report the number of mapped and unmapped reads from each of your 2 sam files.
-Make sure that your script is looking at the bitwise flag to determine if reads are primary or secondary mapping (update/fix your script if necessary).
+Using script from PS8, report number of mapped and unmapped reads from each of the 2 sam files generated at this point.
+Ensure the script is looking at the bitwise flag to determine primary or secondary mapping (update or fix it if necessary)

-13. Count reads that map to features using `htseq-count`.
-You should run htseq-count twice: once with `--stranded=yes` and again with `--stranded=reverse`.
+Use `htseq-count` to count reads that map to features.
+Run this twice.
+Once with `--stranded=yes` and again with `--stranded=reverse`.
 Use default parameters otherwise.

-14. Demonstrate convincingly whether or not the data are from "strand-specific" RNA-Seq libraries.
-Include any comands/scripts used.
-Briefly describe your evidence, using quantitative statements (e.g. "I propose that these data are/are not strand-specific, because X% of the reads are y, as opposed to z.").
+Determin and support whether or not the data are from strand-specific RNA-Seq libraries.
+Include commands and scripts used.
+Briefly describe evidence with quantitative statements (e.g. "I propose that these data are/are not strand-specific, because X% of the reads are y, as opposed to z.").
+Remember ICA4.

-  > [!TIP]
-  > Recall ICA4 from Bi621.

-# Challenge (optional!)

 Review the [metadata](./metadata) available to you and see if this information leads to any additional insight of your analysis.

-# To turn in your work for this assignment

-## Upload your:
+## Upload:
 - [ ] lab notebook,
 - [ ] Talapas batch script/code,
 - [ ] FastQC plots,